thunderbird89/esf/stories/story-knock-knock.md

 > "Confirmed," Reeves said.
 "All batteries, engage."

 But the Ryzak weren't sitting idle anymore.
 The rest of their formation had finished orienting, and now their weapons were coming to bear.
 Particle beams lanced out from heavy cruisers and destroyers, bright lines of ionized matter crossing the distance toward the Federation ships.
-The fire was scattered, uncoordinated—the Ryzak were firing individually, not as a unified formation—but there was a lot of it.
+The fire was scattered, uncoordinated - the Ryzak were firing individually, not as a unified formation - but there was a lot of it.

 *Typhoon* shuddered as a beam caught her port shields, the defensive field flaring as it dissipated the energy.
 Another beam followed, then a third.
 The shields held, but Reeves could see the power draw climbing on her displays.